-• Hair is to be fashioned in a manner that prevents it from falling into any patient areas.

-- Hair MUST be secured away from the face, and groomed so that vision is not hampered. - Hair longer than collar length must be secured in a ponytail. - Hair clips may be worn, but must match the color of the students' hair as closely as possible.
-Hair bows may not be worn. - Conservative hair color (not blue, purple, green). - A student may only wear wedding rings and watch. - Any piercing jewelry must be a stud and not be larger than 5mm. - Make-up is to be used conservatively. - Tattoos that are explicit, profane or gang related must be covered.
-Exposed tattoos must be approved by faculty. - Fragrances should not be worn in the clinical setting. - Smoking or other use of tobacco products (including, but not limited to, cigarettes, electronic cigarettes, pipes, cigars, snuff, or chewing tobacco) is prohibited in any Amarillo College building and at all clinical site healthcare facilities, including SimCentral.
-In addition, smoking is not allowed within 20 feet of any Amarillo College building entrance.
-A student that smells of smoke may be asked to leave the clinical setting. - Fingernails need to be clean and not extend over 1⁄4 inch past the fingertip.
+- Hair is to be fashioned in a manner that prevents it from falling into any patient areas. - Hair MUST be secured away from the face, and groomed so that vision is not hampered. - Hair longer than collar length must be secured in a ponytail. - Hair clips may be worn but must match the color of the students' hair as closely as possible.
+Hair bows may not be worn. - Conservative hair color (not blue, purple, or green). - A student may only wear wedding rings and watches.
+NO smartwatches may be worn. - Any piercing jewelry must be a stud and not be larger than 5mm.
+Earrings should be no larger than 5 mm and may be worn in the lower lobe only!
+No Facial Piercing is permitted. - Make-up is to be used conservatively.
+NO false Eyelashes may be worn. - Explicit tattoos, profane or gang-related must be covered.
+Exposed tattoos must be approved by the Associate Degree Program Directors or Assistant Directors. - Fragrances should not be worn in the clinical setting. - Smoking or other use of tobacco products (including, but not limited to, cigarettes, electronic cigarettes, pipes, cigars, snuff, or chewing tobacco) is prohibited in any Amarillo College building and at all clinical site healthcare facilities.
+A student who smells of smoke may be asked to leave the clinical setting. - Fingernails need to be clean and not extend over 1⁄4 inch past the fingertip.
 If nail polish is worn, it should be clear.
-Artificial nails may not be worn in the clinical setting.
+No gels, acrylic, Shellac, etc. may not be worn in the clinical setting.

-The clinical uniform with name badge shall be worn when picking up patient assignments.
+The clinical uniform with a name badge shall be worn at all times-